|The Greenhouse will soon be gone from Ponce de Leon Avenue|

 This news follows weeks of industry chatter that Giorgios Hospitality was experiencing financial issues that were reportedly affecting its expansion efforts.
 Attempts to reach the Giorgios Hospitality Group for comment were unsuccessful.
 OM sources indicate that they remain hopeful that Giorgios will eventually bring Kipos or another of its concepts to one of their projects in the future.

-In more exciting Buckhead Atlanta news, Dallas, Texas-based Lombardi Family Concepts plans to Taverna in the former Thirteen Pies space by the middle of next month.
+In more exciting Buckhead Atlanta news, Dallas, Texas-based Lombardi Family Concepts plans to open Taverna in the former Thirteen Pies space by the middle of next month.
 The restaurant will serve pizza, risotto, and fresh-made pasta dishes such as spaghetti with lobster bolognese.

 A new location of Wing Stop is "opening soon" at the Kroger-anchored The Crossings shopping center on South Cobb Drive in Smyrna.

 The Real Chow Baby quietly opened its new location in Alpharetta earlier this month.
 The restaurant, which closed its original location on Howell Mill Road in late 2014, said at the time it was "relocating to Alpharetta."
-The Alpharetta restaurant is located in street level space within the Alpharetta Lofts, a luxury condominum building at 58 Canton Street.
+The Alpharetta restaurant is located in street level space within the Alpharetta Lofts, a luxury condominium building at 58 Canton Street.
 Strangely, the restaurant has set up a "personal" facebook page rather than a "business" facebook page, making searching for the restaurant slightly challenging.
 Following the Howell Mill closure, the other remaining Chow Baby on Ponce de Leon Avenue also closed, making the Alpharetta location the sole location for the once promising chain.
 A location in Buford at the Mall of Georgia closed in late 2014, while a location in the the Galleria by Cumberland Mall eventually changed owners and names and is today known as Big Chow Grill.